-Children/youth receiving day treatment services may continue to reside with their families and receive treatment throughout the day (e.g., an 8 a.m. to 8 p.m. program) or the service may be provided in conjunction with out-of-home services (e.g., residential treatment).
+Children/youth receiving day treatment services may continue to reside with their families and receive treatment throughout the day (e.g., an 8 a.m. to 8 p.m. program) or the service may be provided in conjunction with out-of-home services (e.g., live-in treatment treatment).